 - FORWARD HEAD: All thru-hulls are located in the hallway beneath the cabin sole.
-The Y- valve is located in the port berth and is mounted to the side of the lower bunk.
+The Y- valve is located in the port berth and is mounted inside of the lower bunk.
 The macerator switch is located in the head.
 The breaker on the contol panel must be on first and the thru hull opened prior to operating macerator.

-- AFT HEAD: Y-valve and thru-hulls are located in the starboard aft cabin under the small cushion next to the closet.
+- AFT HEAD: Thru-hulls are located in the starboard aft cabin under the small cushion next to the closet.
+The Y-valve is located in the back of the starboard aft cabinets.
 The macerator switch is mounted next to the thru-hull compartment in the same cabin.
 The sink drain thru-hull is under the main cabin sole just forward of the companionway stairs and outboard from the bilge.
 The macerator switch is located in the head.
 The breaker on the control panel must be on first and the thru hull opened prior to operating macerator.

 - The head is plumbed for direct overboard discharge or holding tank.

 DO NOT USE THE HEAD IN THE HARBOR.